john7rho/orpheus_website/README.md

-# Using Flask/Python backend and HTML/JavaScript/CSS frontend to create music splitting and stem playing webapp
+# Using Flask/Python backend and HTML/JavaScript/CSS frontend to create Orpheus, a music splitting and stem playing webapp

 ## Description